aupasana/amara-quiz/README.md

 # amara-quiz

-This amara kosha applications does the following:
+This amara kosha application has the following capabilities

 - generates quiz words for practice and provides the meaning and relevant quotes from the amara
 - allows basic search (with wildcards) of amara kosha words